 - Tap Remove or "Delete SIM" and confirm.

-On Google Pixel and other Android phones, the logic is the same within "Network & internet > SIM".
-If your brand hides the menu, search for "SIM" in your phone's settings search bar.
-And if you're changing phones and don't want to lose your eSIM, don't delete it recklessly: it's better to read how to transfer an eSIM to a new phone so you don't lose it.
+On Google Pixel and other Androids, the logic is the same within "Network & Internet > SIM."
+If your brand hides the menu, search for "SIM" in the phone's settings search bar.
+And if you're changing phones and don't want to lose the eSIM, don't delete it haphazardly: in most cases, the profile is not transferable between devices, so first confirm with your provider if a new QR is needed before touching anything on the old phone.

 Do I lose the plan if I delete the eSIM?

-It depends, and here you need to be careful.
-If the plan had active data and you delete the profile, in most cases, you lose those GB: the original QR code is usually single-use and does not allow reinstalling the same profile.
+It depends, and here it's important to be careful.
+If the plan had active data and you delete the profile, in most cases, you lose those GBs: the original QR is usually for single use and does not allow reinstalling the same profile.
 That's why you should never delete an eSIM with a balance if you plan to continue using it.

 This table summarizes the most common scenarios: